 It was filmed over weekends spending time with a community of young dancers who rehearse KPOP (South Korean Pop Music) dance covers using the windows of the Museum of Modern Art, Rio, as mirrors.
 Following rehearsal, periods of hanging out, preparation, competition, and care, the project focusses on the act of building of a community as a generative space of resistance through elective assembly and shared interest.

-Thinking through recursive stages of image-making as practice embeddied in bodies through repetition, on bodies through application of makeup, and of bodies facilitatated through the camera, I am working towards a film installation looking at the applications of collective creative practice creating spaces of care survival, re-coding publics in the city an tracelessly repurposing monumnetal structures of modernist national identity building.
+Thinking through recursive stages of image-making embedded in bodies through repetition, on bodies through application of makeup, and of bodies facilitated through the camera, ‘World Building…’ is a film installation on the applications of collective practice creating spaces of care, resistance, and survival.
+Re-coding publics in the city and tracelessly repurposing public space.

-Focussing on moments of casual hanging out, the rigourous practice of routines, the film work stages the act of rehearsal as a conjuring up of a desired world within the confines of the present.
-Currently I am developing the multi channel installation with Rozenstraat Gallery, Amsterdam, as a series of ‘rehearsals’ moments of openness in an ongoing process, serving to host visitors and initiate conversation.
+Focussing on moments of casual hanging out, rigorous practice of routines, and preparation of one another for performances, the film work stages the act of rehearsal as the conjuring up of a desired world within the confines of the present.

 sol archer 2019